 Your OmniBook's computer chips are extremely static-sensitive.
 Static electricity can permanently damage computer chips.
-Before starting, reading the caution on page 5-7 about how to handle RAM expansion modules.
+Before starting, reading the caution on page 5-6 about how to handle RAM expansion modules.

-- 1. From the Start menu, shut down the OmniBook. - 2.
-Unplug the ac adapter, if present, and remove the battery.
-(Remove a second battery if one is installed.) - 3.
-Turn the unit bottom side up, then remove the two screws from the RAM cover and remove the cover.
+- 1. Unplug the ac adapter, if present, and remove the battery. - 2.
+Turn the unit bottom side up and unsnap the RAM cover.

-4. Insert the RAM board into the connector at about a 30° angle until it is fully inserted.
+3. Insert the RAM board into the connector at about a 30° angle until it is fully inserted.
 Then press down at both sides until both latches snap closed.